 The Mercedes eSprinter is set to enter a new generation.
-The eSprinter 2.0, based on Daimler’s newly developed Electric Versatility Platform, is set for launch in the second half of 2023.
-The electric van will be manufactured at North Charleston in South Carolina, Dusseldorf, and Ludwigsfelde in Germany.
-Here’s everything we know on the 2023 Mercedes eSprinter.
+The ‘eSprinter 2.0’ is set for launch in the second half of 2023, and the electric van will be manufactured at North Charleston in South Carolina, and in Dusseldorf and Ludwigsfelde, in Germany.
+Here’s everything we know on the 2024 Mercedes eSprinter.

-Mercedes-Benz developed the Electric Versatility Platform to create more customer value regarding range and the vehicle’s abilities.
-Marcus Breitschwerdt, Head of Mercedes-Benz Vans, said in 2020 that the company has initiated many innovations in recent years and has accelerated its electrification strategy by combining both its innovation and expertise.
+Marcus Breitschwerdt, the former Head of Mercedes-Benz Vans, said in 2020 that the company has initiated many innovations in recent years and has accelerated its electrification strategy by combining both its innovation and expertise.
 Requirements for the next generation eSprinter were defined after engaging with the CEP sector (courier, express and parcel services) and bodybuilders.

 Mercedes-Benz has stated in a press release that the eSprinter 2.0’s range would be more than double the range of the current model, depending on the variant.
 According to the German website, the current generation model has a WLTP range between 57-75 miles with the 35 kWh (usable) battery and 80-98 miles with the 47 kWh battery.
 Power and torque figures are relatively modest at 116 hp and 295 Nm.
-Expect the 2023 Mercedes eSprinter range figures at 150-200 miles for the higher configurations.
+Expect the 2024 Mercedes eSprinter range figures between 150-200 miles for most configurations.

 Depending on the task, the top speed of the current Mercedes eSprinter is configurable to 50 mph, 61 mph, and 76 mph (80 kmph, 100 kmph, and 120 kmph).
 Expect this to be more or similar in the incoming model.